South Sudan crisis

 What’s happening in South Sudan?

 Since December 2013, brutal conflict in South Sudan has claimed thousands of lives.
-Over two million people, mostly women and children, have been driven from their homes, making South Sudanese the largest refugee population in the Horn of Africa.
-Many children are forced to flee alone after losing their parents.
+Over two million people, mostly women and children, have been driven from their homes.
+Many children are forced to flee alone after losing their parents, often becoming weak and malnourished as they search for safety.

 South Sudanese refugees have settled primarily in Uganda, Sudan, Ethiopia and Kenya, with a smaller population seeking sanctuary in the Democratic Republic of the Congo.
-The ongoing conflict in Sudan could see more than 215,000 South Sudanese refugees return to South Sudan.
+The ongoing conflict in Sudan has seen over 600,000 South Sudanese refugees return to South Sudan.

-Many South Sudanese people have been internally displaced by the conflict, with the precarious conditions being compounded by chronic food insecurity and the devastating impact of the recent floods which washed away homes and devastated lives.
+Many South Sudanese people have been internally displaced by the conflict, with the precarious conditions being worsened by chronic food insecurity and the devastating impact of the recent floods which washed away homes and devastated lives.
+Protection concerns remain high for women and girls, especially those fleeing Sudan.

 UNHCR is providing shelter, protecting vulnerable people and delivering lifesaving aid across the region.
 However, displacement in the region is expected to continue until a political solution is found.